This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What is Spring Garden Planning?

-Spring garden planning means deciding what to plant, where to plant it, and when.
+Spring garden planning means deciding what you’ll grow, where you’ll plant it, and when to start.

 How do you plan a Spring Garden?